DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 ~/ROMs/desktop/System Preferences.app
 ```

+For the _desktop_ and _emulators_ systems on Linux, macOS and Windows it's also possible to use the built-in game importer to populate the systems using shortcut files.
+You can find the game importer in the _Utilities_ menu and it's also described in-depth elsewhere in this document.

 **Method 2, scripts**

 For more advanced setups you may want to use scripts.
 While it's possible to add these files directly to the root of the system directories it's instead generally recommended to setup a separate directory per game as there may be more than a single file required.
 For instance you may have multiple game variants or mods or you may want to keep game data files within the ROM directory tree.
 Only examples for Linux are provided here, but it's the same process for Windows and macOS except that in Windows .bat batch files are used instead of shell scripts.